gxc-international-innovation-challenge/Team-35/README.md

 ## Who are we?

-We are Team 35, currently  working on the challenge given by the Munich District Youth Association - Kreisjugendring München:
+We are Team 35, we have worked on the challenge given by the Munich District Youth Association - Kreisjugendring München:

 **"The future of youth participation: how to empower the youngsters?"**